 - Modifying containers by hand is bad in practice.
-The information about what steps were taken is lost. - Better to write down those steps in a recipe file. - Docker uses a recipe file named Dockerfile. - Chariecloud supports Dockerfiles. - Singularity uses a different recipe file called a Definition file.
+The information about what steps were taken is lost. - It is better to write down those steps in a recipe file. - Docker uses a recipe file named Dockerfile. - Chariecloud supports Dockerfiles. - Singularity uses a different recipe file called a Definition file.